| Title: | Mixed Models for Repeated Measures |

 When optimizer is not set, first the default optimizer

-) is used to fit the model.
+(L-BFGS-B) is used to fit the model.
 If that converges, this is returned.

-If not, the other available optimizers from h_get_optimizers()
+If not, the other available optimizers from h_get_optimizers(),

-and nlminb
+including BFGS, CG and nlminb are

-is set and not on Windows).
+tried (in parallel if n_cores is set and not on Windows).

 If none of the optimizers converge, then the function fails.
 Otherwise